Remi123/type_expr/README.md

 ![C/C++ CI](https://github.com/Remi123/type_expr/workflows/C/C++%20CI/badge.svg?branch=master)

+To test this library, you can simply write in Compiler Explorer `#include <https://raw.githubusercontent.com/Remi123/type_expr/master/include/type_expr.hpp>` and it should be fine under a C++11 compiler

 This library can be considered a fork of kvasir::mpl, but the core of the parsing is completly different.
 >The major difference is "range-like" meta-expression requiring much fewer nesting than most other libraries.